linhaobuaa/IJOC.2022.0155/README.md

 cd scripts
 python run_synthetic_data_set_1.py
 ```
 The script is to run our proposed model on 12 synthetic data sets with different levels of training or testing anomalies.
 The experiment is expected to be completed in roughly 20 hours with a maximum cost of less than 5 GB memory if ran with GPUs on a Linux server.
-The script will output the following results in the console and will also generate a log file with the prefix `result_dataset_synthetic_1_` for each experiment with a specific level of training or testing anomalies.
+The script will output the following results in the console and will also generate a log file under the folder [results](results) with the prefix `result_dataset_synthetic_1_` for each experiment with a specific level of training or testing anomalies.
 ```
 Anomaly proportion in training: 1 percent; Mean AUROC in 10 runs: 0.83553 Anomaly proportion in training: 5 percent; Mean AUROC in 10 runs: 0.82742